Note: we will not have any chocolate puppies for a few more years.

 We do not sell puppies online, and we do not ship puppies; all families must be willing to come pick up their puppy in person.

 We spend a great deal of time raising our puppies using methods from the Puppy Culture program for rearing and socialization.
 We believe this program offers an advantage to our puppies and their families, by shaping and developing our puppies' personalities in positive ways at a very young age.
+Prospective families are encouraged to learn about and continue with the Puppy Culture program after their puppies go home.

 We will always take back any dog of our breeding at any time, no questions asked.